 Do you have an abundance of old emails?
 Thinking about getting rid of them, but don’t want to go through each one individually?
 There has to be an easier way, right?

-There is an easy way to get rid of those emails from a decade ago.
-And you don’t have to spend a huge chunk of your life doing it.
+There is an easy way to get rid of those emails from a decade ago and you don’t have to spend a huge chunk of your life or precious time doing it.

 Check out these simple tips to get your email in order.
 Shed your virtual clutter and take back your inbox.